hynrusang/js-lib/jade.md

 but it is still in the development stage.
 (Stability: High, Development Frequency: Medium)
 3. developer
-- The developer is an experimental version that is being offered temporarily before development has yet to stabilize.
+- Developer is an experimental version that is being offered temporarily before development has yet to stabilize.
 (Stability: Low, Development Frequency: High)

 ### Example